KDE/documentation-develop-kde-org/content/docs/getting-started/saving_and_loading.md

 }
 ```

-`fileName.clear()` sets the `fileName` QString to be empty to reflect the fact that this document does not yet have a presence on storage. `textArea->clear()` then clears the central text area using the same function that we connected the clear QAction to in [previous tutorial](../using_actions).
+`fileName.clear()` sets the `fileName` QString to be empty to reflect the fact that this document does not yet have a presence on storage. `textArea->clear()` then clears the central text area using the same function that we connected the 'clear' QAction to in the [previous tutorial](../using_actions).

 {{< alert title="Warning" color="warning" >}}
-This simple example simply clears the text area without checking if the file has been saved first.
-It's only meant as a demonstration of file I/O and not as an example of best programming practices.
+This example simply clears the text area without checking if the file has been saved first.
+It's only meant as a demonstration of file I/O and is *not* an example of best programming practices.
 {{< /alert >}}

 ### Saving a file